Enzymology external website

 Project director: Stefan Szedlacsek

 Project Funded under: Human resources and Mobility in the specific programme for research, technological development and demonstration "Structuring the European Research Area" under the Sixth Framework Programme 2002-2006.
-PTPNET is a training network for young scientists in the field of protein tyrosine phosphatase (PTP) research.
+PTPNET was a Training Network for young scientists in the field of protein tyrosine phosphatase (PTP) research.

 Reconstruction of Ancestor of Receptor Protein Tyrosine Phosphatase Catalytic 2011 - 2016